Popeye’s Coleslaw (Copycat)

 Total Time 10 minutes

-This Popeye’s Coleslaw is the best coleslaw to go with fried chicken!
-Crispy green cabbage tossed in creamy dressing, easily made in minutes.
+This Popeye’s Coleslaw is a perfect crowd-pleasing copycat to go with fried chicken!
+Crispy green cabbage tossed in a quick, creamy dressing.

 Who says you can’t pair KFC Original Recipe Chicken with Popeye’s side dishes like Cajun Rice and this Coleslaw?
 One of the best parts of Copycat Recipes is that you can mix and match your favorite fast food restaurant dishes!